SARATH THARAYILST

 Every election, every policy debate, every news cycle is existential.
 If the wrong party wins, democracy ends.
 The country is finished.
 The children inherit ruin.
 This intensity is constant and has been constant for years, regardless of the actual policy stakes involved.
 Every event confirms the same conclusion: catastrophe is imminent if your side does not prevail.

 Self-test: Think back five years.
-Did you believe the stakes were equally apocalyptic?
-Did the predicted catastrophes materialize on the scale predicted?
+Did you believe the stakes were equally apocalyptic then?
+Did the predicted catastrophes materialize on the scale you predicted?
 If you made repeated apocalyptic predictions that did not come true, how have you updated your model?

 Your relationship to your political leader has the emotional quality of religious devotion.
-You cannot name a single policy or action of the leader that you believe was genuinely wrong, a real mistake and not a minor communication misstep.
-You react to political criticism of the leader with the visceral, personalized offense of someone whose faith is under attack.
+You cannot name a single policy or action you genuinely believe was wrong, not a minor communication misstep but a substantive error.
+Criticism of the leader triggers the visceral, personalized offense of someone whose faith is under attack.

 4. Moral Subjugation

-Your political alignment has overridden your pre-existing moral, ethical, or religious values.
-You find sophisticated reasons to justify behaviors you would have condemned before political capture: violence, cruelty, systemic corruption, anti-democratic actions, dehumanization of minorities.
+Your political alignment has overridden your pre-existing moral and ethical values.
+You find sophisticated reasons to justify behaviors you would have condemned before capture: violence, cruelty, systemic corruption, anti-democratic actions, dehumanization of minorities.
 The party's needs now define what counts as moral, rather than your moral framework defining acceptable party behavior.

 Self-test: Identify a behavior you would find deeply wrong if the opposing party committed it.
 Would you accept that same behavior from your own party if it helped them win?
 If yes, your moral framework has been subordinated to your political identity.
 This is not a mild bias.
 This is capture.

 You automatically forward, share, or believe conspiracy theories about the opposition, regardless of how implausible they are or how easily they can be checked.
-When confronted with clear evidence that the story is fabricated, you do not update your beliefs.
-Instead, you pivot: "It might not be literally true, but it could happen, and the enemy is capable of it."
+When confronted with clear evidence that a story is fabricated, you do not update your beliefs.
+Instead, you pivot: "It might not be literally true, but they are capable of it."
 You remain fully gullible to the next fabricated story.

 Self-test: The next time you encounter a political story that feels satisfying, pause for ten seconds before sharing or responding.
 Ask one question: Am I sharing this because I have verified it, or because it feels good to believe?
 That feeling of satisfaction is your dopamine system activating.
 It is not your judgment.